-Police raid Melbourne Cup-winning trainer, make arrests
+Police raid Melbourne Cup-winning trainer's stables

 Three men, aged 48, 38 and 26 were all arrested on warrants in relation to sporting integrity matters, Victoria Police said in a statement.

+The trio were later released pending further investigation, Victoria Police Assistant Commissioner Neil Paterson said, adding the investigation stretched back to last August and involved allegations of corruption in sport.

+“This is a complex investigation making an assessment of many aspects of evidence and I anticipate that assessment will take some time before we can make decisions in context of charges,” Paterson said.

-Neither Victoria Police, nor Racing Victoria, would confirm whether Weir, who trained Prince of Penzance to Melbourne Cup victory in 2015, was among the three men arrested on raids at properties in Ballarat and Warrnambool in rural Victoria.
+Neither Victoria Police, nor Racing Victoria, would confirm whether Weir, who trained Prince of Penzance to Melbourne Cup victory in 2015, was among the three men arrested in the raids at properties in Ballarat and Warrnambool in rural Victoria.

-The 26-year-old was later released pending further enquiries, Victoria Police Assistant Commissioner Neil Paterson told a media conference, where he added that four electric-shock devices, known within the industry as ‘jiggers’ and which are outlawed, had been discovered at the properties.
+Paterson had earlier said that four electric-shock devices, known within the industry as ‘jiggers’ and which are outlawed, had been discovered at the properties.

 “I have heard that there may be footage in the public arena ... of jiggers being used,” Mr Paterson said, appealing for people with information to come forward.